 If you want to hold your camera steady (or if you want to appear in your own video), you’ll need a sturdy tripod like the Beike Q999 Aluminium Tripod/Monopod with Ball Head.
-For a flexible, on-the-go alternative, try one of the Joby range of Gorillapods for video and photo.
+For a flexible, on-the-go alternative, try one of Hypop's range of Travel Tripods for video and photo.

 Hopefully, this article will have given you some pointers on a studio lighting setup, as well as other equipment for your home studio.

 Here are a few other tips for recording your videos:

 - You’ve got 15 seconds to make an impression!
 Attention spans are growing shorter, and research in 2015 showed it was down to only 8.25 seconds even then!
 This means you must make the first 15 seconds of your video matter.
 Make people curious.
 Show a glimpse of what’s to come.

 - Don’t try to be someone else – be yourself, and let your personality show.

 - Look at the lens, not the screen – if your camera has a flip screen, you may be tempted to look at it while talking.
 Don’t.
 Look at the lens instead to create more of a connection with your viewers.

 - Use social media – build your audience and promote your YouTube videos on your social media platforms.